fkie-cad/Logprep/doc/source/user_manual/configuration/processor.rst

 =====================

 Most processors share the following configurations.
-The only exceptions at this point are the processors :code:`Domain Resolver`, :code:`Dropper` and :code:`Selective Extractor`.
-These three processors do not yet support generic and specific rules.
+The only exceptions at this point is the :code:`Dropper` as it does not yet support generic and specific rules.

 type
 ----